Resources for Staff and Faculty

 Unless the student is at risk for harm to self or others, counseling remains a voluntary option for students.
 Despite every effort on your part to facilitate a referral, the student may choose not to follow through on your suggestion that he or she seek counseling.
 If you find yourself in this situation, continue to express your belief that counseling could be beneficial, and keep your offer of help available to the student.
 Document the process for your personal files should you need to verify in the future your assistance to this student.
 If a student is at risk for harm to self or others, please report this information to the Information Desk as soon as possible.
 If the student is with you, tell the student that you will arrange for him or her to be seen as soon as possible by a counselor.
 If the student leaves with the intent to disregard your referral, you should call the Information Desk immediately.

-Once a student has been referred to the Counseling Center, he or she is in a confidential relationship.
+Once a student has been referred to Counseling and Wellness Services in the ASTC, he or she is in a confidential relationship.
 Often students will come back to you and let you know about their experience.
-If appropriate, a representative of the Center may contact you to follow up or to gain additional information.
+If appropriate, a representative of the ASTC may contact you to follow up or to gain additional information.
 Depending on the nature of the concern, counseling may be one appointment or several.
 In some cases, a referral to a community specialist may be strongly encouraged.

-A referral to the Center does not the mean the student necessarily will be removed from class or school, face judicial sanctions or remain in treatment.
+A referral to services does not the mean the student necessarily will be removed from class or school, face judicial sanctions or remain in treatment.
 Should you feel additional actions are necessary as a result of the student’s conduct, you should contact the Dean of Students Office.

 For more information, contact Charles Cleary, Chair of the Behavioral Intervention Team, at 860.773.1480.